 After you have installed the configuration program, please click on the Windows "Start" button and open the "F-series PLC Configuration" group and select the "Ethernet Configuration Utility" program.
 The following screen should appear:

-The configuration program communicates with the PLC via the RS232 serial port, so your PC should have a RS232 port.
-Otherwise, you should purchase a USB to RS232 converter (see http://www.tri-plc.com/USB-RS232.htm) in order to run this program.
+PLC via the RS232 serial port, so your PC should have a RS232 port.
+Otherwise, you should purchase a USB to RS232 converter.